somnath-saha/Introductory-Programming/README.md

 Introductory-Programming-NSIT
 ====================================

-Contains simplified data structures and algorithms code developed at school.
+Contains simple data structures and algorithms code developed at school.
 Also includes some introductory programming code written for C++.

-I hope this repo is a beneficial for absolute beginners.
+I hope this repo is beneficial for absolute beginners.